checkly/docs.checklyhq.com/site/content/docs/alerting/_index.md

 ## Alert settings

-The [alert settings screen](https://app.checklyhq.com/alerts/settings) gives you a lot of options to tailor when, how and how often you want to be alerted when a check fails.
+The [alert settings screen](https://app.checklyhq.com/alerts/settings) gives you the options to tailor when, how and how often you want to be alerted when a check fails.
 This is also sometimes referred to as **threshold alerting**.
 For example:

 - Get an alert on the second or third failure.